Willman 1 Revisited: The Kinematics, Chemistry, and Orbital Properties of a Potentially-Disrupting Dwarf Galaxy: Observations and Data Reduction

 Stellar radial velocities were measured using the {\tt dmost} package \citep{geha_paper1}\footnote{https://github.com/marlageha/dmost}. {\tt dmost} first pre-processes spectra to identify and remove extragalactic objects using a modified version of the automated redshift software {\tt Marz} \citep{marz}.
-For the remaining spectra, {\tt dmost} forward models the 1D spectrum for each source from a given exposure with both a stellar template from the PHOENIX library \citep{Husser2013} and a synthetic telluric absorption spectrum from TelFit \citep{telfit2014}.
-The velocity is determined for each science exposure through an MCMC procedure constraining both the radial velocity of the target star as well as a wavelength shift of the telluric spectrum needed to correct for slit miscentering \citep[see, e.g.,][]{sohn2007}.
-We reject velocities where the posterior shape is far from Gaussian, largely spectra with S/N $<3$.
+For the remaining spectra, {\tt dmost} forward models the one-dimensional spectrum for each source from a given exposure with both a stellar template from the PHOENIX library \citep{Husser2013} and a synthetic telluric absorption spectrum from TelFit \citep{telfit2014}.
+The velocity is determined for each science exposure through a Markov Chain Monte Carlo (MCMC) procedure constraining both the radial velocity of the target star as well as a wavelength shift of the telluric spectrum needed to correct for slit miscentering \citep[see, e.g.,][]{sohn2007}.
+We reject velocities where the posterior shape is far from Gaussian, largely spectra with signal-to-noise ratio (${\rm S/N}$) $<3$.
 The final radial velocity for each star is derived through an inverse-variance weighted average of the velocity measurements from each individual exposure.
-In cases where less than half of individual science exposures for a given star produce a reliable velocity measurement, we attempt to measure a velocity based on the 1D coadded spectrum following the same method above.
+In cases where less than half of individual science exposures for a given star produce a reliable velocity measurement, we attempt to measure a velocity based on the one-dimensional coadded spectrum following the same method above.
 In both cases, a velocity error scaling and velocity floor is applied to the random errors, based on an assessment from thousands of repeat DEIMOS measurements as discussed in \citet{geha_paper1}.
-The velocity error floor is 1.1\kms\ for a velocity measured on a single mask.
+The velocity error floor is 1.1 \kms\ for a velocity measured on a single mask.